yangshun/tech-interview-handbook/contents/resume.md

 - Projects that you have worked on.
 - Work experience/co-curricular activities.
 - Skills/other interests.
-- Street cred - GitHub/StackOverflow/LinkedIn profile (optional, but highly recommended).
+- Street cred - GitHub/Stack Overflow/LinkedIn profile (optional, but highly recommended).

 Information nobody needs to know:

 - Your profile picture.
+In the US, it is illegal to discriminate based on age, gender, race, or appearance.
 - Address, home phone number, gender, religion, race, marital status, etc etc.
 - Elementary, middle, high school.
 - Your low GPA.